How to Teach English in China

 What is Required

 Beyond the nationally mandated Z visa, all foreign teachers in China must also obtain a work permit issued by provincial offices of the State Administration of Foreign Expert Affairs (SAFEA).
-This work permit is also known as – A Foreign Expert Certificate (as shown here)
+This work permit is also known as – A Foreign Expert Certificate (an old example shown here)

 Requirements vary from province to province, although cities like Beijing and Shanghai require a minimum of a bachelor’s degree and either two years of work experience or either a TESOL (Teaching English to Speakers of Other Languages) certificate or a TEFL (Teaching English as a Foreign Language) certificate.